uo-ec607/lectures/06-web-css/06-web-css.md

 Uh-oh!
 It seems that we immediately run into an error.
 I won't go into details here, but we have to be cautious with SelectorGadget sometimes.
 It's a great tool and usually works perfectly.
 However, occasionally what looks like the right selection (i.e. the highlighted stuff in yellow) is not exactly what we're looking for.
 I deliberately chose this Wikipedia 100m example because I wanted to showcase this potential pitfall.
 Again: Webscraping is as much art as it is science.

-Fortunately, there's a more precise way of determing the right selectors using the "inspect web element" feature that [available in all modern browsers](https://www.lifewire.com/get-inspect-element-tool-for-browser-756549).
-In this case, I'm going to use Google Chrome (either right click and then "Inspect", or **Ctrl+Shift+I**).
+Fortunately, there's a more precise way of determing the right selectors using the "inspect web element" feature that is [available in all modern browsers](https://www.lifewire.com/get-inspect-element-tool-for-browser-756549).
+In this case, I'm going to use Google Chrome (**Ctrl+Shift+I**, or right-click and choose "Inspect").
 I proceed by scrolling over the source elements until Chrome highlights the table of interest.
-Then right click and **Copy -> Copy selector**.
+Then right-click again and choose **Copy -> Copy selector**.
 Here's a GIF animation of these steps:

 ![](pics/inspect100m.gif)

-Using this method, I got "#mw-content-text > div > table:nth-child(8)".
+Using this method, I get "#mw-content-text > div > table:nth-child(8)".
 Let's see whether it works this time.
 Again, I'll be using the `rvest::html_table(fill=TRUE)` function to coerce the resulting table into a data frame.

 ```r